 There other places for picking strawberries, so if picking strawberries is in your list of agenda of things to do in Cameron Highlands, there isn’t a shortage of orchards to cater for this activity.

 While at Kea Farm Market, right at the turning from the main road is café and restaurant called the Strawberry View.
 If you take the tables at the balcony, you will have magnificent view of Kea Farm valley!
 The fare served here is basically Chinese and simple western food.

 When the sun goes down, the market may close shop for the day.
 But that’s not the end of it yet!
 On Friday and Saturday nights, the Brinchang night market comes alive!
 I was informed that during the Malaysian school term breaks, the night market will be open every night.

-It use to be located in Brinchang town square (aka the central parking lot), but it has now been shifted to a new location at the street between Cactus Valley and Star Regency Hotel Apartments.
-With ample parking space in front of Brinchang Police Station.
+It use to be located in Brinchang town (in front of police station), but it has now been shifted to a new location in Golden Hills.
+With ample parking space in front of Golden Hills apartment.

 Night markets, also affectionately known as “Pasar Malam” in the local language are quite popular not just in Cameron Highlands but also in many places in Malaysia.